Kvorlik/TheVueProject/README.md

 Now the project is in a refactoring state.
 I am trying to learn and apply a component approach called atomic design.
 You can [take a look at the plan](https://miro.com/app/board/o9J_kwxjFl4=/) of components in this project.

+To clone a branch with the new code, you can use the following command:
+`git clone https://github.com/Kvorlik/sportify.git -b road-to-atomic`